Azure/autorest/docs/developer/validation-rules/resource-model-validation.md

 ## Description
 A model definition is considered as a resource model definition if:

-- For each model, check if that model is returned by a PUT operation as a part of 200 or 201 response codes.
+- The model is returned by a PUT operation as a part of 200 or 201 response codes.
-- If the model has an 'allOf' Resource at any level [name of the root model is 'Resource'] AND the model is returned by a GET operation in 200 response.
+- The model has an 'allOf' Resource at any level [name of the root model is 'Resource'] AND the model is returned by a GET operation in 200 response.
-- If the model has 'x-ms-azure-resource': true or if any model has an 'x-ms-azure-resource' set to true in its model hierarchy and is not named either of 'Resource', 'TrackedResource' or 'ProxyResource', consider this as a resource
+- The model has 'x-ms-azure-resource': true or if any model has an 'x-ms-azure-resource' set to true in its model hierarchy and is not named either of 'Resource', 'TrackedResource' or 'ProxyResource'.

 ## Types of resource models
+Any resource can be categorized into 2 types: `TrackedResources` and `ProxyResources`.
-1. TrackedResource: A resource is considered a tracked resource if a model hierarchy has a property named 'location' which is marked as required.
+1. TrackedResource: A resource is considered a tracked resource if a model hierarchy has a property named 'location' which is marked as __required__.
-2. ProxyResource: Proxy resources are all resources without a required 'location' property in their model hierarchy
+2. ProxyResource: Proxy resources are all resources without a required 'location' property in their model hierarchy.

 ## Validation rules for resource models